federicotdn/verb/README.md

 So for example, if you wanted to export the previous example to `curl`, you would need to write:
 ```
-* Export request to curl
+* Export request to curl         :verb:
 #+begin_src verb :op export curl
 post https://example.com/api/users
 Content-Type: application/json; charset=utf-8